Spartanrme/lancer-briefings/public/pilots/Swipe.md

-## //Transcript from Opening Interview
+## // Transcript from Opening Interview

 Interviewer: OK, so you passed our security check, but I need to fill out some additional paperwork.